 on alphabetic sequence or numeric sequence.
 The permitted values are either "text" or "number", or

 a built-in type in XML Schema, such as

 collation attribute is the name of a collating sequence.
 If present it must be a collation URI

 recognized by Saxon: see Implementing a collating sequence.

 case-order attribute (values "upper-first" and "lower-first") is relevant only for

 data-type="text"; it determines whether uppercase letters are sorted before their lowercase equivalents,

 lang attribute can be an ISO language code such as "en" (English) or

 "de" (German).
 It determines the algorithm used for alphabetic collating.
 The default is based on

 the Java system locale.
-The only collating sequence supplied with the Saxon product is "en" (English),
+The value is used to select a collating sequence associated with the Java Locale